Skip to main content

 To apply for an EU Blue Card, the applicant must:

-- have a valid work contract or binding job offer for highly qualified employment with a duration of at least 1 year;
+• have a valid work contract or binding job offer for highly qualified employment commensurate with their qualification with a duration of at least 6 months;

 In addition, the applicant must not pose a threat to public policy in the view of the Member State.
 S/he may also be required to provide his/her address in that Member State.